mingyyy/progress/learned_concepts.md

 $ git commit -m "xxx"

-$ git pull origin http://.... (origin could be any name)
+$ git pull origin master http://.... (origin could be any name)

 *It is possible to have more than one remote,e.g. pull from github/codingnomads and push to github/personal*

+*Don't create git folders inside other git folders*